Dronzer2code/RootAI/README.md

 🚀 Getting Started
 Visit the landing page : https://root-ai.vercel.app/

-Explore the features and workflow
+Explore the Excillent features and workflow

 Join the waitlist or early access (if available)